ong-ck/tp/docs/DeveloperGuide.md

 The `TopicManager` component:
 - Stores the names and topic of every `CS2040CFile` tracked by `CLIAlgo`.
-- Contains 10 `Topic` classes, each representing a topic in CS2040C.
+- Contains 10 `Topic` objects, each representing a topic in CS2040C.
 - Each `CS2040CFile` tracked by `CLIAlgo` is stored in the corresponding `Topic` object based on the topic it is tagged to.
 - Handles all operations involving `CS2040CFiles` such as